Teaching Swimming Tutor Training3 May 2021

 - Research tasks (currently observation of 25% of a course and interview with an experienced tutor)

 - Attachment: A practical placement where the trainee is on course 100% of the time with experienced tutor, delivers 50% of the timetable and assesses 50% of the learners.
 The trainee will be guided and mentored by the experienced tutor (Advanced Practitioner).

-Currently the programme costs £750.
-This cost can vary from programme to programme due to the nature and number of days of training.
+Currently the programme costs £650.
+This cost can vary from programme to programme due to the delivery model and number of days of training.

 The Tutor Training Programme is paid in instalments.
 The cost of the programme should not be a barrier to applying as some Approved Training Centres offer repayment schemes.
 This is something that can be discussed if a trainee gets accepted onto the programme.

 The tutor training programme is ever evolving due to regular feedback we glean from Approved Training Centres, Trainees, Leisure Providers and Swim England.
 We try to meet the needs of all stakeholders whilst maintaining Swim England’s high quality of training.